aaa2016/word-generator/README.md

 * V: a,e,i,o,u

 The user also specifies:
+* a syllable structure composed of any combination of **C**s and **V**s
 * number of words to generate
-* maximum number of syllables per word
+* minimum and maximum number of syllables per word
-* whether they want the syllable boundaries delineated with a hyphen
+* whether the syllable boundaries should be delineated with a hyphen

-Words will then be generated at random, to fit the syllable structure **CV**, eg.:
+Words will then be generated at random, to fit the chosen syllable structure, eg.:
 * _nakupo_
 * _puni_
 * _losi_
 * _tupimeso_
 * _ki_

-Letter frequencies can be increased by repeating letters in the input field.
+Letter frequencies can be adjusted by repeating letters in the input field.

 ## Features yet to be implemented<a name="s2"></a>

-* Minimum limit of syllables per word
-* Supporting custom syllable structures other than **CV**, eg. **VC** or **CVC**
 * Supporting optional letters, eg. **(C)V(C)** or **CV(V)**
 * Supporting other custom letter categories, eg. **CVL**
 * Supporting exact letters, eg. **CVa** (all end in 'a') or **(n)V** (optional 'n')